scott6455/assignments/6.4-backbone-exercises/README.md

 Each exercise should have its own `develop` branch

 * a) Create a form for a person.
 It should have a first name, last name, address, and phone number.
-It should save the person to tiny-lasagna-server.
+It should save the person to tiny-lr server.

 * b) Create a "blog reading app", where you have a list of blog posts on the side and when you click on a post title, it opens that post in another view.